-The following guidance should not be construed as conclusive for determining which units of a proposed project "must meet" the Fair Housing Act accessibility standards.
+The following guidance should not be construed as conclusive for determining which units of a proposed project must meet the Fair Housing Act accessibility standards.
 Each Project Owner should consult their attorney and accessibility consultant to make that determination.
 Section 100.205 of the United States Department of Housing and Urban Development (HUD) regulations at 24 CFR part 100 implements the Fair Housing Act's design and construction requirements and is a good resource when making that determination.

-For an "overview" of how to determine which units and facilities of a proposed project "must meet" the Fair Housing Act accessibility standards the following guidelines can be utilized:
+For an overview of how to determine which units and facilities of a proposed project must meet the Fair Housing Act accessibility standards, the following guidelines can be utilized:

-Development has buildings containing "4 or more units" and was designed and constructed for "first occupancy" on or after March 13, 1991.

-NOTE: Acceptable evidence of "first occupancy" is made on a building-by-building basis.
-The Fair Housing Act regulations provide that "covered" multifamily dwellings shall be deemed to be designed and constructed for first occupancy "on or before" March 13, 1991 and therefore exempt from the Act's accessibility requirements if they are occupied by that date, or if the last "building permit" or renewal thereof for the covered multifamily dwellings is issued by a state, county or local government "on or before" June 15, 1990.

-For buildings that did not obtain the final building permit on or before "June 15, 1990", proof of the date of first occupancy consists of:

-(1) a Certificate of Occupancy, and

-- (2) a showing that at least one dwelling unit in the building actually was occupied by March 13, 1991. - Building contains an "elevator" so all units in building are "covered units". - Building does not contain an elevator so only "ground-floor units" in building are "covered units" - Development contains "covered units," so the "public and common use facilities" must be designed and constructed with features required by the Act.
+- Development has buildings containing 4 or more units and was designed and constructed for first occupancy on or after March 13, 1991. - Acceptable evidence of first occupancy is made on a building-by-building basis.
+The Fair Housing Act regulations provide that covered multifamily dwellings shall be deemed to be designed and constructed for first occupancy on or before March 13, 1991 and therefore exempt from the Act's accessibility requirements if they are occupied by that date, or if the last building permit or renewal thereof for the covered multifamily dwellings is issued by a state, county or local government on or before June 15, 1990. - For buildings that did not obtain the final building permit on or before June 15, 1990, proof of the date of first occupancy consists of: - a Certificate of Occupancy, and - evidence that at least one dwelling unit in the building actually was occupied by March 13, 1991. - Building contains an elevator so all units in building are covered units. - Building does not contain an elevator so only ground-floor units in building are covered units. - Development contains covered units, so the public and common use facilities must be designed and constructed with features required by the Act.

 These specific design and construction standards can also be found in the appropriate requirements of the American National Standards Institute (ANSI), Fair Housing Accessibility Guidelines (FHAG) and in HUD's Fair Housing Act Design Manual.
-If a project is built in compliance with HUD's Fair Housing Accessibility Guidelines (FHAG) requirements, a "safe harbor" for compliance purposes is created.
+Also see Appendix B for a sample checklist of accessible features.
+If a project is built in compliance with HUD's Fair Housing Accessibility Guidelines (FHAG) requirements, a safe harbor for compliance purposes is created.

-B. Seven Basic Design and Construction Requirements
+Seven Basic Design and Construction Requirements

-In order to be in compliance with the Fair Housing Act, the "Fair Housing Accessibility FIRST" initiative have identified the following seven basic design and construction requirements that must be met:
+In order to be in compliance with the Fair Housing Act, the Fair Housing Accessibility FIRST initiative have identified the following seven basic design and construction requirements that must be met: